 Locate their home discipline within the wider galaxy of humanistic inquiry.
 How are quantitative methods and data science impacting their field, as well as the humanities writ large?

-Learn about the rise of so-called “artificial intelligence” in the world today and what interventions humanities researchers offer the way these technologies construe meaning.
+Learn about the political economy of contemporary artificial intelligence and what interventions humanities researchers offer the way these technologies construe meaning.

 Prepare a research plan for a DH project, either as a conference presentation, a dissertation chapter, a standalone research article, or a curated dataset.

-Read ~70-100pp / week of recent scholarship spanning history, literary studies, art history, and other humanities disciplines engaged in the use of computational methods.
+Read ~75-100pp / week of recent scholarship spanning history, literary studies, art history, and other humanities disciplines that are mixing data, computation, and critique.